Dorothy Cross Jensen: Early life and education

 Dorothy Cross was born in 1906 in Philadelphia, Pennsylvania, the daughter of Herbert Cross, an emigrant from Ramsbottom, England; and Marie MacCaughey, of Irish descent.
 She earned her undergraduate degree from the University of Pennsylvania in 1928.
 Cross married Paul Jensen, who died in 1957.

 In 1936, she earned her Ph.D. from the University of Pennsylvania in Oriental Studies (the precursor to what is now the Department of Near Eastern Languages and Civilizations) and Anthropology.
 Initially, her professional focus was in the field of Middle Eastern Archaeology.
 Her dissertation, Moveable Property in the Nuzi Documents, was described as a "classic" in her field.
 Cross's research was based on an analysis of the transactions of two well-off families in the region in second millennium B.C.
 Through translating family records, business transactions, and court proceedings on cuneiform tablets, Cross was able to examine measuring systems as well as the different values of various goods during the time.
 Specifically, Cross examined the relative values of produce, clothing, metals, and metrology, among others.

-It is important to note that Cross published all of her professional works under her maiden name of Cross but was later known at Hunter College as Professor Jensen.
+Cross published all of her professional works under her maiden name of Cross but was later known at Hunter College as Professor Jensen.